• Skip to primary navigation

 Next on our list of top10 accounting certifications in Canada is Chartered Financial Analyst Certification.

 In Canada, Chartered Financial Analyst Certifications are top accounting certifications designed for anyone who wants to work in the finance and investment industries.
-This certification shows a level of competence in regards to principles of portfolio management, investment analysis, economics, and professional and ethical standards.
+This certification shows a level of competence regarding principles of portfolio management, investment analysis, economics, and professional and ethical standards.

-Moreso, this accounting certification aids in the development of analytical thinking skills in the areas of finance, investment, and business operations.
+Moreso, this accounting certification aids in developing analytical thinking skills in finance, investment, and business operations.
 As a result, CFA®s make excellent controllers and CFOs.

 5. Enrolled Agent Certification

 This is another Canadian accounting certification anyone who wants to be an enrolled agent needs.
-The enrolled agent certification was created by the IRS to demonstrate one’s understanding of the Canadian tax code and ability to apply its concepts.
+The IRS created the enrolled agent certification to demonstrate one’s understanding of the Canadian tax code and ability to apply its concepts.

 Basically, the EA designation does not teach you about finance, auditing, management, or other business issues because it is only focused on Canadian taxation of all entity kinds (including persons and businesses).
 It’s solely for tax purposes.
 If you have this, you are familiar with taxes.

 However, it is a fantastic certificate to get if you want to work in tax preparation or internal tax work for a corporation.
-One thing to keep in mind is that all public accounting businesses prefer you to have a CPA over an EA, so if that’s your objective, you should go for it.
+Remember that all public accounting businesses prefer you to have a CPA over an EA, so if that’s your objective, you should go for it.

 Read: Top 10 Counseling Certifications to Consider in 2022